guide

 If you don’t want to take your TV license with you to your new address, you’ll need to cancel that too.

-We've put together a comprehensive house move checklist, so you can see at a glance all the things you need to focus on at key points during the moving process.
+We've put together a house move checklist, so you can see all the things you need to focus on at different moments during your move at a glance.

 On moving day

-We know there’s enough to do on moving day – but there’s one more really important task to add to your to-do list: make a note of meter readings at your new home.
+We know there’s a lot to do on moving day – but there’s one really important task to add to your to-do list: make a note of the meter readings at your new home.

-Doing this will mean your first bill will be as accurate as possible.
-It won’t take long, and it’ll be one less thing to worry about down the track.
+Doing this will mean your first energy bill will be as accurate as possible and it’ll be one less thing to worry about later.

 To help you make sense of what could well be an unfamiliar-looking meter, we’ve put together a handy guide to reading your new meter.